Skip to Content

 Funds that promote an environmental characteristic must additionally disclose alignment with the EU Taxonomy of Sustainable Activities.
 These funds also must indicate if they invest a proportion in environmentally sustainable investments.

-All Article 8 and Article 9 products are required to disclose if they consider Principal Adverse Impact indicators.
-These capture the potential negative impacts that a financial product may have on sustainability factors relating to:
+All Article 8 and Article 9 products must disclose if they consider Principal Adverse Impact indicators.
+These capture the potential negative impact of financial products on:

 • Environmental, social, and employee matters.